Revised April 2022, October 2016

 Originally approved June 1999 from Board motion "Nursing Shortage" (1988)

-Maintaining emergency department nurse staffing at levels comparable to inpatient and observation units is prudent to provide the same standard of care, treatment, and services to meet patient care and safety expectations.
 Contingency plans should provide additional nurse staffing for unanticipated emergency patient volume and/or acuity, and boarding of emergency patients awaiting community psychiatric, observation or inpatient bed placement.
-These plans should include the assignment of medical, surgical, and ICU nurses in addition to behavioral health personnel to the ED, as needed to care for patients boarded in the ED.
+These plans may include the assignment of medical, surgical, and critical care nurses in addition to behavioral health personnel to the ED, as needed to care for patients boarded in the ED.

 Emergency department staffing models should account for experience in emergency nursing as well as the proportion of ancillary personnel available to support the emergency nursing staff.